tsuACM/truman_acm_website/index.markdown

 We hold meetings **every other Monday in VH1148 at 6:00pm**.
 Executive meetings are held on off Mondays at the same time.

+# Game Jam

+ACM is hosting a game jam!
+Head over to the [game jam page][GJ] for more details.

 # T-Shirts

 T-Shirts have now arrived!
 If you haven't gotten yours, you will be able to get it at the next meeting.